Logo

 Step 2 — Connect your GTM container

-You’ll now link your Google Tag Manager account and Container to the Code Cube portal.
+You’ll now link your Google Tag Manager account and Container to the Code-Cube.io portal.

 3. In the dropdown, you will see all GTM accounts you have access to.
 Choose the relevant GTM account to update.

-4. In the dropdown, you will see the GTM containers related to the selecteed account.
+4. In the dropdown, you will see the GTM containers related to the selected account.
 Choose the relevant GTM container to update.

 You can run the update multiple times to update multiple containers.